planecobra/HelpingNivadaCountTheirVotes/README.md

 This will help nivada count their votes quicker

-No political opinions are held so please dont make this political this was done puerly as a meme
+No political opinions are held so please dont make this political this was done purely as a meme